montaque22/node-red-contrib-ai-intent/README.md

 This is a collection of nodes to help enhance existing automations to be utilized by chatbots and take advantage of LLM's like GPT.
 There are 4 Nodes in this collection:

+> Note: This uses GPT's Chat Completion API which is now considered Legacy.
+If it becomes deprecated.
+I will do my best to update this to leverage something equivalent.

 ### Register Intent

 This node creates a subscription that can be activated by the **Call Intent** node.
 At minimum this node can be used as a way to link automations in different flows very similar to the native `Link In`/`Link Out` nodes but it is unrestricted in where it can be used.
 Additionally, these nodes are automatically added to the **OpenAI Chat** node's payload as functions OpenAI can call.
 If this negatively affects your results, you can exclude them from the payload using the `excludeFromOpenAI` checkbox.